Syllabus

 Office Hours

-Office hours with both Prof. Srikrishnan and the TA will be available each week at times TBA.
+Office hours with both Prof. Srikrishnan and the TA will be available each week at times specified at the top of this syllabus.
 Changes to the office hour schedule (cancellations/rescheduling) will be announced in class and on Ed Discussion.

 Office hours are intended to help all students who attend.
 This time is limited, and is best spent on issues that are relevant to as many students as possible.
 While we will do our best to answer individual questions, students asking us to verify or debug homework solutions or help with syntax will have the lowest priority (but please do ask about how to verify or debug your own solutions!).
 However, we are happy to discuss conceptual approaches to solving homework problems, which may help to reveal bugs.